C. Marcella Carollo: Controversy

 In December 2016, Professor Carollo informed one of her PhD students that she could no longer supervise her PhD, because of the lack of progress.
-The PHD student reached out to ETH Ombusdman Wilfred van Gunsteren, complaining that she was insufficiently supervised and had been bullied by Professor Carollo.
+The PhD student reached out to ETH Ombusdman Wilfred van Gunsteren, complaining that she was insufficiently supervised and had been bullied by Professor Carollo.
 In January 2017, the ETH Ombudsman as well as the student collected complaints (testimonials) about Carollo from a number of previous students and postdocs.

-In May 2017, ETH Zurich decided to dissolve its Institute for Astronomy.
+In August 2017, ETH Zurich dissolved its Institute for Astronomy.
 Marcella Carollo and her spouse Simon Lilly, until the dissolution the head of that Institute, were given a sabbatical leave.
 In October 2017, an article about the closure and the allegations against Carollo appeared in a Swiss newspaper and was also reported internationally.

 Shortly afterwards, the ETH Zurich commissioned an Administrative Investigation from an external lawyer, Dr. Markus Rüssli, of the Zurich law firm Umbricht.
 His report was delivered to ETH in October 2018.
+ETH published this Rüssli report in April 2019.

 Meanwhile, on 17 January 2018, the ETH Zurich announced a second investigation against Carollo.
 This concerned accusations of scientific misconduct in the same testimonials.
 The ETH at this time suspended Carollo from her duties at the university.

-In the meantime, in October 2018 the ETH announced, on the basis of the Rüssli Report, that they had started the formal procedure to determine whether Carollo should be dismissed from her position as a professor.
-The Dismissal Commission that it established for this purpose made a clear recommendation that "Professor Carollo should not be dismissed".
-The report of the Commission noted a "lack of objectivity" in the Rüssli report and "regards it as overwhelmingly probable that any Court would consider the dismissal of Professor Carollo to be unjustified (or at best against the law)".
+A special committee was convened in accordance with the ETH Professors' Ordinance which gave with final recommendation that Prof. Carollo should not be dismissed.
+ETH published this special committee report in April 2019.

-In March 2019 the President of ETH Zurich submitted a request to the ETH Board to terminate the employment relationship with Professor Carollo.
+In March 2019 the President of ETH Zurich, not following the special committee recommendation and therefore not following ETH's own rules, submitted a request to the ETH Board to terminate the employment relationship with Professor Carollo.
 On July 15, 2019, the ETH Board agreed to this request and dismissed Carollo with six months notice.

-The dismissal was appealed unsuccessfully to the Swiss Federal Administrative Court.

-Following the affair, a June 2019 independent audit by the Swiss Federal Audit Office criticized the general setup of the Ombudsman office at the ETH, recommending a more independent office, with fewer current or former members of the ETH or other members with longstanding ties.